pyamg/pyamg-examples/helmholtz/readme.md

 In the case of 2D, discontinuous Galerkin is used, yielding multiple degrees of freedom at each spatial location.
-As a result, the fine level (level-0) aggregates of the discontinuous elemeents, largely group neigboring vertices.
+As a result, the fine level (level-0) aggregates of the discontinuous elements, largely group neighboring vertices.
 The wave-like near null-space is then enforced on the first coarse grid (level-1), resulting in four modes.